-On November 15, the U.S. District Court for Eastern District of Texas set aside and vacated the Department of Labor (DOL)’s final rule increasing the minimum salary level at which executive, administrative, or professional employees may become exempt from overtime pay (EAP Exemption) under the Fair Labor Standards Act (FLSA).
+On November 15, the U.S. District Court for the Eastern District of Texas set aside and vacated the Department of Labor (DOL)’s final rule increasing the minimum salary level at which executive, administrative or professional employees may become exempt from overtime pay (EAP Exemption) under the Fair Labor Standards Act (FLSA).
 This ruling applies nationwide.

-The Court previously stopped implementation of the DOL’s rule temporarily for the State of Texas as an employer, but it allowed the rule to go into effect for all other public and private employers in the country.
-With this recent Court decision, however, the DOL’s rule is nullified on a nationwide basis.
+The court previously stopped implementation of the DOL’s rule temporarily for the State of Texas as an employer, but it allowed the rule to go into effect for all other public and private employers in the country.
+With this recent court decision, however, the DOL’s rule is nullified on a nationwide basis.

-The Court held that all three stages of the DOL’s rule exceeded its statutory authority under the FLSA, because the DOL’s rule impermissibly made salary rather than an employee’s duties determinative of whether the employee should be exempt from overtime pay.
+The court held that all three stages of the DOL’s rule exceeded its statutory authority under the FLSA because the DOL’s rule impermissibly made salary, rather than an employee’s duties, determinative of whether the employee should be exempt from overtime pay.

 FLSA Overtime Exemption